About Me

 Feel free to call me Charles whenever possible.

-This website is last updated on January 3, 2024.
+This website was last updated on October 2, 2024.